Harsha0431/Harsha0431/README.md

-- I’m currently working on 🗓️ **Daily Shelf – a habit-building and productivity app** built with _React Native, TypeScript, Tailwind-inspired styling, and Appwrite (BaaS)_.
+- I’m currently working on 🗓️ **Daily Shelf – a habit-building and productivity app** built with _React Native, TypeScript, Tailwind-inspired styling, and AppWrite (BaaS)_.
 It includes features like streak tracking, reminders, simple text notes, and daily habit insights.

 - 🌱 I’m currently learning **Deep Learning and React Native**

 - 👨‍💻 All of my projects are available at [https://meetharsha.netlify.app](https://meetharsha.netlify.app)

-- 💬 Ask me about **Vue.js, React.js, Express.js, Django and Spring Boot**
+- 💬 Ask me about **Vue.js, React.js, Express.js, Django, and Spring Boot**

 - 📫 How to reach me **harshapolamarasetty6174@gmail.com**